SCRUMPTIOUS APPLE TREE

 When considering alternatives to this variety the key features to look for are an early / mid season apple tree, good looking red skin, good disease resistance.
 It should also be partially or fully self-fertile and have excellent taste and aroma.
 The following have some or all of those characteristics:

-all respects, we would say that Fiesta tastes slightly better but it's a
+- RED FALSTAFF – a widely available sport of Falstaff.
+Very similar to Fiesta in almost all respects, we would say that Fiesta tastes slightly better but it’s a very close call.

 - LAXTON’S SUPERB – one of the top three best tasting apples of all time in our view.
 As sweet as Scrumptious and lots of apple flavour.
 This variety has no drawbacks, a great tasting apple with superb looks and good pest and disease resistance.
 Produces apples slightly later in the year.